eriksjolund/podman-networking-docs/README.md

 The domain name _whoami.example.com_ used in the curl command is also specified in `AddHost=whoami.example.com:host-gateway`.
-When the curl command looks up _whoami.example.com_, the podman internal DNS server (Aardvark) resolves _whoami.example.com_ to an IP address that represents the host's main network interface.
+When the curl command looks up _whoami.example.com_, the podman internal DNS server (Aardvark-dns) resolves _whoami.example.com_ to an IP address that represents the host's main network interface.
 Curl creates a new TCP connection to the IP address.
 The result is that curl connects to the socket-activated socket.